jkillingsworth/jkillingsworth.com/README.md

        gem install jekyll bundler

-   You can use the following command to see what version of Jekyll is installed:
+   Use the following command to verify the latest version of Jekyll is installed:

        jekyll -v